eidealex/GALUPmd/FirstDraft.md

 1. <a id="a framework for land evaluation"></a>FAO.
 (1976).
 A framework for land evaluation (No. 32; Soils Bulletins).
 Food and Agriculture Organization of the United Nations. http://www.fao.org/3/X5310E/x5310e00.htm
 2. <a id="land evaluation for development"></a>FAO.
 (1990).
 Land evaluation for development.
 Food and Agriculture Organization of the United Nations. https://www.fao.org/3/U1980E/u1980e00.htm

-## Exercise 1
-### 1. Skills Practiced
-* Development of IDU's

-This exercise will utilize the following tools:
-1. DBSCAN Clustering
-2. Proximity
-3. Raster Calculator
-4. Reclassify by Table
-5. Subdivide